 Best practices for creating a modern npm package with security in mind

 0 Min.
 LesezeitTechnology is always changing and your processes and practices need to keep up with those changes.
-So while npm is 12 years old, your practices around npm package creation should hopefully be a lot more modern.
+So while npm is 15 years old (as of 2025), your practices around npm package creation should hopefully be a lot more modern.
 If you have a feeling they may be a little out of date, though, keep reading.

 Prerequisites

-Familiarity with Node.js, JavaScript, GitHub, and GitHub Actions
+1. Familiarity with Node.js, JavaScript/TypeScript, GitHub, and GitHub Actions

 Simple example npm package